fityannn/E-Commerce_Sales_Analysis/README.md

-# 🛍️ E-Commerce Sales Analysis Dashboard (Power BI & Python)
+# 🛍️ E-Commerce Sales Analysis Dashboard (Power BI)

 ### 📊 Data Analytics Project by [Fityan Abdul Khalik](https://www.linkedin.com/in/fityanabdulkhalik)

 ---

 ## 🚀 Project Overview
-This project presents a comprehensive **E-Commerce Sales Analysis**, showcasing the full analytics workflow — from data cleaning and transformation using **Python**, to dynamic visualization in **Power BI**.
+This project presents a comprehensive **E-Commerce Sales Analysis**, showcasing the full analytics workflow — from data cleaning and transformation, to dynamic visualization in **Power BI**.

 The goal is to demonstrate how analytical thinking and visualization design can transform raw sales data into clear business insights that support strategic decision-making.